mohammednasro/springboot-demo/README.md

-# Spring Boot Clustered Data Warehouse Service
+# Spring Boot Demo Service

 This Spring Boot application provides an API for for Accept deal details and persist them in the DB via RESTful endpoints and persists them in the database.